aws/aws-parallelcluster/tests/integration-tests/README.md

   with the additional arguments: `--tests-configs-dir` and `--tests-config-file` (e.g. tox -e validate-test-configs -- --tests-config-file configs/develop.yaml)
-* `tox -e generate-test-config my-config-file` can be used to automatically generate a configuration file pre-filled with the list of all available file.
+* `tox -e generate-test-config my-config-file` can be used to automatically generate a configuration file pre-filled with the list of all available files.
 The config file is generated in the `tests/integration-tests/configs` directory.

 #### Using CLI options